 The competencies of the Office's staff affect the quality and timeliness of the work the Office does for the public, the Legislative Assembly, and the Government.
 The Office works with the Canadian legislative audit community to identify and develop the required competencies for legislative auditors.
+The required competencies include those identified by CPA Canada for chartered professional accountants.

-5 The Legislative Assembly appointed Tara Clemett as Provincial Auditor effective November 15, 2021, based on the unanimous recommendation of the Public Accounts Committee.
+5 The Legislative Assembly appointed Tara Clemett as Provincial Auditor effective November 15, 2021, based on the unanimous recommendation of the Standing Committee on Public Accounts.